cmlabs7/cmlabs7/README.md

 - 👋 Hi, I’m @cmlabs7
 - 👀 I’m interested in becoming a Full-Stack Developer with a focus on the back-end.
 - 🌱 I’m currently working my way through The Odin Project curriculum and learning Ruby on Rails
-- 💞️ I have a love/hate relationship with Javascript
+- 💞️ ES6 was an amazing update imo

 <!---
 cmlabs7/cmlabs7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.